ArtisanCode/artisancode.github.io/_posts/2014-04-05-integrating-windsor-castle-mvc.md

 #### Controller registration via reflection

-Another method of registering controllers is to use reflection to find all the MVC controllers within the project and then iterate through them to register with Castle. e.g. [csharp] var contollers = Assembly.GetExecutingAssembly().GetTypes().Where(x => x.BaseType == typeof(Controller)).ToList();
+Another method of registering controllers is to use reflection to find all the MVC controllers within the project and then iterate through them to register with Castle. e.g.
+{% highlight C# linenos %}
+var contollers = Assembly.GetExecutingAssembly().GetTypes().Where(x => x.BaseType == typeof(Controller)).ToList();

 foreach (var controller in contollers)
 {
 container.Register(Component.For(controller).LifestylePerWebRequest());
 }
-[/csharp]
+{% endhighlight %}

 This method has the advantage that no matter how many Controllers are added to the solution, they will always be registered in a consistent fashion.
 The drawback to this approach is that each Controller is treated equally and registered in exactly the same fashion as all the other Controllers.
 If you have a need to delve deeper into Castle&#8217;s component registration e.g. manually configuring object dependents, then this approach might not be the best solution.

 #### Example Castle MVC Controller installer

-An example Castle MVC Installer can be found within the Artisan Code GitHub repository: [MvcCastleIntegration/MvcCastleIntegration/Infrastructure/ApplicationCastleInstaller.cs][8] [csharp] using Castle.MicroKernel.Registration;
+An example Castle MVC Installer can be found within the Artisan Code GitHub repository: [MvcCastleIntegration/MvcCastleIntegration/Infrastructure/ApplicationCastleInstaller.cs][8] {% highlight ruby %} using Castle.MicroKernel.Registration;

 using Castle.MicroKernel.SubSystems.Configuration;
 using Castle.Windsor;
 using MvcCastleIntegration.Dependencies;